|Printed from https://www.nutritionvalue.org|

 Nutritional value of a cooked product is provided for the given weight of cooked food.

-This page may contain affiliate links to products through which we earn commission used to support this website developement and operations.
+This page may contain affiliate links to products through which we earn commission used to support this website development and operations.

 Data from USDA National Nutrient Database.|